Sean’s Story.

 foremost…

-Inspired by his diverse background and belief in the importance of historically disadvantaged communities working together, Sean also worked to strengthen the Student Diversity Coalition.
-Sean received a Pro Bono and Public Service Honors Society Award for his work with the City Heights Community Law Project, where he helped bring free legal clinics to schools.
+Sean later attended California Western School of Law in San Diego, where he held multiple leadership roles and strengthened the Student Diversity Coalition.
+Sean’s dedication to community earned him the Pro Bono and Public Service Honors Society Award, specifically for his work with the City Heights Community Law Project, helping bring free legal clinics to local schools.

 It was this work in City Heights schools that made Sean fall in love with the community.